 It’s been suggested that by drenching the soil with a hydrogen peroxide mix will kill fungus gnat larvae.
 It’s important to keep in mind that if your soil is fairly compact, hydrogen peroxide will only penetrate the top few inches of the soil.
 As soon as the hydrogen peroxide interacts with organic material (when you see fizzing) it begins to break down into water and oxygen.
 Depending on how much organic material is in your soil, even if your soil is loose the hydrogen peroxide will likely break down before getting deeper into the soil.

 However, larvae that are close to the soil surface would likely be damaged or killed by the hydrogen peroxide.
+We did see some larger larvae move around up to the surface of the soil as we applied a hydrogen peroxide solution; they appeared annoyed but didn’t die and the plant’s soil still had larvae three days later.
 You would still need to find a way to address the larvae further down in the soil.

 The strength of hydrogen peroxide is also important.
 People recommend using a 1:3 percent ratio of peroxide to water.
 Using this ratio, a 3% strength which is already 97% water would be severely diluted and less effective, and a 35% strength would likely be too strong and could damage the plant’s roots.